HarobMikonam/PersonalPortfolio/README.md

 #### **4.2.0**

 - Finished making the About Me page responsive as well, ensuring the layout adapts properly across all devices.

+#### **4.3.0**

+- Finalized the **Projects page**.
+  - Improved structure and styling.
+  - Ensured smooth pagination and navigation.
+  - Optimized assets (icons, images, and SVGs) for better loading times.
+  - Cleaned up unused code and improved readability.